plantinformatics/pretzel-documentation-website/docs/Genolink/user-guide.md

 ## Introduction to Genolink

-Genolink is a tool designed for managing and analyzing genotype and passport data, enabling easy search, filtering, and retrieval of relevant accessions.
+Genolink is middleware designed to seamlessly connect passport data from [Genesys-PGR](https://www.genesys-pgr.org/) with genotype data in databases such as [Gigwa](https://gigwa.southgreen.fr/gigwa/), enabling easy search, filtering, and retrieval of relevant genebank accessions.

+Genolink is developed by the AGG Strategic Partnership in collaboration with The Crop Trust.
 You can access Genolink and contribute to its development by visiting the official GitHub repository:
 [Genolink GitHub Repository](https://github.com/plantinformatics/genolink)

 ## Searching Genolink